Chicago-Naperville-Elgin, IL-IN

 Builders are pulling back but demand remains healthy.
 A supply constraint could form — fewer new units entering a market that is still absorbing well.

-Chicago, IL-IN shows High internal divergence — the metro composite may obscure significant county-level differences.
-DuPage County contributes the most structural risk (High Risk, driven by price momentum), while Kendall County anchors the lower end (Low Risk).
+Chicago, IL-IN shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+DuPage County contributes the most structural risk (Elevated, driven by price momentum), while Lake County anchors the lower end (Average).

 | County | Score ▼ |